Assets and Liabilities

 Though these assets are not used for performing daily operations, they tend to help generate significant revenue.
 Some of the best examples of non-operating assets are short-term investments, vacant land, income generated through fixed deposits, etc.

-• Different Types of Liability
+• Types of Liability

 In a commercial setup, liabilities can be divided into 2 broad categories of internal and external liability.